Fort Lee (military base): 2020s: Operation Allies Refuge and name changes

 In July 2021, the post was tasked to support Operation Allies Refuge, with a goal of helping Afghan evacuees transition to a new life in the United States at the conclusion of the war in Afghanistan.
-Post leaders assembled a group called "Task Force Eagle", which spent the next four months supporting OAR.
 The Department of Defense, through U.S. Northern Command, and in support of the Department of State and Department of Homeland Security, provided transportation, temporary housing, medical screening and general support for Afghan evacuees at military facilities across the country.

-The mission was to support vulnerable Afghans and their families while they finished processing with immigration services, applied for work authorizations and underwent medical care prior to resettlement in the U.S..
-Fort Lee was the first of eight installations selected to provide temporary lodging and other living needs for the Afghan evacuees.
-The post was initially identified by the U.S. Army as an east coast location that could quickly be used to provide temporary housing for Afghans and their families to finish administrative checks and undergo the necessary medical exams to qualify for a Special Immigrant Visa.
-Over 3,000 of them were temporarily housed on post by the end of November 2021 when the mission was concluded.
+Fort Lee was the first of eight installations selected to support vulnerable Afghans and their families while they finished processing with immigration services, applied for work authorizations, and underwent medical care prior to resettlement in the U.S., and to qualify for a Special Immigrant Visa.
+Over 3,000 immigrants were temporarily housed on post by the end of November 2021, when the mission was concluded.